Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/README.md

 ### The problem:

-As we were trying to predict if the patient died within 5 years, we had a **classification** problem where 1 indicates that the patient died and 0 that the patient is alive or died after the 5 years interval.
+As we were trying to predict if the patient died within a maximum of 5 years, we had a **classification** problem where 1 indicates that the patient died and 0 that the patient is alive or died after the 5 years interval.

 ### Input:

-scenario03.csv and scenario04.csv
+**scenario03.csv and scenario04.csv**

 With this input we've made different compositions, as follows:
  * Scenario04 as train and Scenario03 as test